sosuisen/bmi-mvvm-with-builder/README.md

 - **Java 23** - Latest features and performance improvements.
 - **JavaFX 24.0.2** - Modern desktop UI framework with data bindings.
 - **JavaFX Builder API** - Fluent API for UI construction.
-  - The JavaFX Builder API is built with [JavaFX Builder Library Generator](https://github.com/sosuisen/javafx-builder-library-generator).
+  - The JavaFX Builder API is built with [JavaFX Builder API Generator](https://github.com/sosuisen/javafx-builder-api-generator).
   - Note that this artifact has not yet been registered with Maven Central.
 - **MVVM Architecture** - Clean separation of concerns.
 - **SQLite + JOOQ** - Lightweight database with type-safe queries.